Mazars Business Leaders Series

 At the event, the panel discussed the key issues that have impacted the growth of their respective businesses.
 These included access to capital, business evolution and digital transformation and the workforce.

-Stephen O’Riordan COO eShopworld, Lorcan Colclough, Entrepreneurial Business Leader, Mazars, Brendan O’Riordan, CEO Zutec and Emer O'Riordan, Entrepreneurial Business Partner, Mazars
+Stephen O’Riordan COO eShopworld, Lorcan Colclough, Entrepreneurial Business Leader, Mazars, Brendan O’Riordan, CEO Zutec and Emer O'Riordan, Entrepreneurial Business Director, Mazars

 While the panel participants identified the broader economic environment as a key driver of growth, the opportunities afforded by private equity funding and alternative debt were discussed.
 A key consideration for those seeking private equity investment is to ensure that businesses have the necessary financial systems and supports in place to support the day-to-day business during the funding activity to safeguard against disruption.
 Furthermore, when considering funding options it is important to consider the source and how they fit with the culture of the business.
 Equity partners become extensions of a business so ensuring you are aligned is very important and preparation for a process is key.